haiderhk/UpdAIt/README.md

 #### AWS Production Deployment (ECR + ECS)

-1. Checkout the latest code from the repository
+1. Checks out the latest code from the repository
-2. Configure AWS credentials securly using repository secrets
+2. Configures AWS credentials securly using repository secrets
 3. Logs in to Amazon Elastic Container Registry (ECS)
 4. Builds and tags a Docker image with the latest changes
 5. Pushes the image to an Amazon ECR repository